 However, the inextricable relation between the national territory and the national identity is explained too by another type of territory: the historical one.

 The space of the Armenian ethnogenesis is more larger than its traditional homeland and in order to understand the Armenian history we have to identify the Armenian Golden Age.

 For Armenia, this Golden Age seems to be, territorially speaking, the reign of the king Tigranes the Great (95-55 BC).
 At its zenith, Tigranes’ Armenia was extended outside of the Armenian Highlands over the regions that are now southeastern Turkey, Lebanon, northern Syria and Iraq, and northwestern Iran.

-Few decades after the adoption the Christianity as a state religion in AD 301, the Kingdom of Armenia had to be divided between the Byzantine Empire and the Sassanid Persia.
-Later, in the 7th century, the entirety of Armenia fell under Arab-Islamic rule and Armenia will remain for 200 years under foreign domination.
+Few decades after the adoption of the Christianity as a state religion in AD 301, the Kingdom of Armenia is divided between the Byzantine Empire and the Sassanid Persia.
+Later, in the 7th century, the entirety of Armenia falls under Arab-Islamic rule and Armenia will remain for 200 years under foreign domination.

 In this situation, the Armenian refugees fleeing the Seljuk invasion founded a new Armenian state in Cilicia, a region located outside of the traditional Armenian homeland and distinct from the Tigranes the Great’s ancient Armenia.
 A prosperous state for three centuries, the new Kingdom of Armenia fell in 1375 under the Mamluk rule.

 After the fall of the last Armenian state in Cilicia, the Armenian world came under the rule of the rivaling Ottoman and Persian empires.
 By the mid 19th century, the eastern part of the traditional Armenian homeland has been annexed by the Christian Russia, while the western Armenia remained under the Muslim Ottoman rule.